cuixiongyi/cuixiongyi.github.io/_posts/C++/2015-10-2-C++-knowledge.md

 		use(e);
 	}
 # Use smart pointers
-stop using Owing pointer* new delete
+## stop using Owing pointer* new delete
+use unique_ptr as default pointer, it has very low overhead.
 Default:
 	unique_ptr<widget> factory();
 	void caller()